The internet, technology and older relatives and friends

 You might already donate to some of the more well known organisations like Amnesty International, World Vision, The Smith Family, the Red Cross.
 Here are some smaller ones:

-The Hunger Project “The Hunger Project works to break the cycle of poverty.
+The Hunger Project, they say: “The Hunger Project works to break the cycle of poverty.
 We believe hungry people themselves are the key to ending hunger.
 In partnership, we unleash their vision, commitment and leadership so they can feed themselves and their families.”
 Inspirator: Cathy Burke CEO “We believe that women should have roles working as equals to men, determining community priorities that transform their live.”

-Tutti Adelaide, South Australia.
-“Tutti is an inclusive multi arts community with a focus on breaking down barriers, challenging preconceptions and boldly placing disabled visual and performing artists centre stage.”
+Tutti Adelaide, South Australia , they say: “Tutti is an inclusive multi arts community with a focus on breaking down barriers, challenging preconceptions and boldly placing disabled visual and performing artists centre stage.”